learn-co-curriculum/activerecord-validations-readme/README.md

 # Other Builtin Validators

-Rails has a host of builtin helpers.
+Rails has a host of built in helpers.

 ## Length